magoo/risk-measurement/content/en/blog/twitter-outage/index.md

 There's a lot of speculation that Twitter may have an outage due to [severe layoffs](https://www.bbc.com/news/business-63672307) following Elon Musk's recent purchase.

-The forecast was built with the following conditions:
+We put together the following conditions, and used a Slack bot to elicit forecasts against it.

 A "severe outage" would need to include all of the following: